-Examples Steps the School has Taken (Case Studies) Social and Emotional Embedded programme of PHSE, E safety, SRE, Healthy Lifestyles etc Wellbeing: School behaviour strategy Assemblies Engagement with outside agencies Lego Therapy Drawing & Talking Therapy Music Therapy Cookery Outdoor Learning Pupil Voice: School Council Questionnaires Circle Time PE Ambassadors Positive Imagery: We promote an ethos of understanding of diverse cultures through topics studied, displays, activities and assemblies Celebration assemblies Website celebrates class and school success Community Links: Pupil's awareness of themselves as members of school, local, national and global communities is developed in many ways eg links to schools, fundraising, assemblies, PHSE, school council, church services, Muslim and other church and Hindu visits and themed days.
-Year 6 residential visit to London & France and other residential experiences.
+Examples Steps the School has Taken (Case Studies)

+Social and Emotional Embedded programme of PHSE, E safety, SRE, Healthy Lifestyles etc

+Wellbeing: School behaviour strategy

+· · Assemblies

+Engagement with outside agencies

+Lego Therapy

+Drawing & Talking Therapy

+Music Therapy

+Cookery

+Outdoor Learning

+Engagement with FSW SW Headstart Kernow

+Loss & Bereavement Workshops

+TISUK Practitioners

+Pupil Voice: School Council

+· Questionnaires

+Circle Time

+PE Ambassadors

+Radio Station

+Sports Leaders

+Playground Leaders

+Positive Imagery: We promote an ethos of understanding of diverse cultures through

+topics studied, displays, activities and assemblies

+Celebration assemblies

+Website celebrates class and school success

+Role Models

+Visitors to School

+Musicians

+Theatre Groups

+Storytellers

+Trips Out

+Community Links: Pupil's awareness of themselves as members of school, local,

+national and global communities is developed in many ways eg links

+to schools, fundraising, assemblies, PHSE, school council, church

+services, Muslim and Hindu visits and themed days.
+Year 6

+residential visit to London & France and other residential

+experiences.
 Palestinian Penpals.
-Cultural ideas, religion and Our curriculum reflects the attitudes, values and respect that we belief have for minority ethnic groups.
-We teach children about Eid, Diwali etc and celebrate Easter, Christmas, harvest etc. We have resources that reflect a variety of religious traditions and cultures.
-The governing body ensures that no child is discriminated against whilst in our school.
-Removing Barriers and The school is committed to providing an environment that allows Reasonable Adjustments: disabled children full access to all areas of learning.
-All children are considered individually where teaching and learning is modified and supported to help them reach their full potential.
-The school has an accessibility plan Children may receive one-to-one or small group support as necessary.
-The current SEN code of practice is adhered to
+North Cornwall Learning Trust.

+Cultural ideas, religion and Our curriculum reflects the attitudes, values and respect that we

+belief have for minority ethnic groups.
+We teach children about Eid,

+Diwali etc and celebrate Easter, Christmas, harvest etc. We have

+resources that reflect a variety of religious traditions and cultures.

+The governing body ensures that no child is discriminated against

+whilst in our school.

+Removing Barriers and The school is committed to providing an environment that allows

+Reasonable Adjustments: disabled children full access to all areas of learning.

+All children are considered individually where teaching and learning

+is modified and supported to help them reach their full potential.

+The school has an accessibility plan

+Children may receive one-to-one or small group support as

+necessary.
+The current SEN code of practice is adhered to.

-Things we do well:
+Things we do well: Things we do we

 We have a strong culture of inclusion.
+We have a stron

-Objectives:
+Objectives: Objectives:

 Review accessibility plan.
+Review accessib